 Mandy is an artist and performer.
 Her experience as as a performer has taken her to community events, re-enactments and a spell at the Rainbow Factory in Leeds.

-She has been honing her skills as a comedy improviser over the past two years and performs with Mel Taylor in the improv duo Long Story Short.
+She has been honing her skills as a comedy improviser over the past five years and performs with Mel Taylor in the improv duo Long Story Short.

 Mandy is an artist and performer.
 Her experience as as a performer has taken her to community events, re-enactments and a spell at the Rainbow Factory in Leeds.

-She has been honing her skills as a comedy improviser over the past two years and performs with Mel Taylor in the improv duo Long Story Short.
+She has been honing her skills as a comedy improviser over the past five years and performs with Mel Taylor in the improv duo Long Story Short.

 Here are just some of the partners we've worked with, and places we've created opportunities to play: